Next Previous Giza Ground Plan Paleo-Horsemen Nasca Monkey

 *

-Simultaneously, since the Cone duplicates the angle found at the tip of a 5-pointed star, I was wondering, if the Cone had been drawn from a 5-pointed star.
+The Cone duplicates the angle at the tip of a 5-pointed star.

 The Big Breakthrough

-Draw five unit circles spaced by the radius along each arm of the Cone.
-Also, draw the unit circle to be concentric with the K-circle.
-It will be a perfect tangent to the two nearest unit circles on the Cone.
-This caps the Cone, and makes it perfectly logical!
+I drew five unit circles spaced by the radius along each arm of the Cone.
+Then I drew the same circle from the center of the K-circle.
+It was a perfect tangent to the two nearest unit circles on the Cone, thus capping the Cone.

-is the key part to its solution, does this indicate that the hypothetical star to be imposed upon the 36 degree Cone should have arms 5 unit-unit circle radii long?
+Since measuring out 5 unit-circle radii along the Cone's sides is is the key part to its solution, does this indicate that the hypothetical star to be imposed upon the 36 degree Cone should have arms 5 unit-unit circle radii long?

 Problems of perception